YHHHCF/PyTorch_Extension/README.md

-I implemented a 2D high order convolution module which runs 3-5 times faster than PyTorch Python extension on CPU and over 100 times faster than PyTorch Python extension on GPU.
+I implemented a 2D high order convolution module which runs 3-5 times faster than PyTorch Python extension on CPU and hundreds of times faster than PyTorch Python extension on GPU when input size is large.

-I'm referring to [this](https://github.com/pytorch/extension-cpp/tree/master/cuda) git repo by [Peter Goldsborough](https://github.com/goldsborough).
+I'm referring to [this](https://github.com/pytorch/extension-cpp/tree/master/) git repo by [Peter Goldsborough](https://github.com/goldsborough).
+The project architecture is similar whereas the module and algorithm is quite different.

 [python/](https://github.com/YHHHCF/PyTorch_Extension/tree/master/python) folder contains the original high order convolution model built on PyTorch extension (nn.Module)